 ( Disponible en anglais seulement )

 As discussed at our April A.M.
 Pension webinar, the Nova Scotia Court of Appeal recently released its decision in Canadian Elevator Industry Welfare Trust Fund v.
 Skinner.
 In that decision, the Court of Appeal overturned the earlier decision of a Human Rights Board of Inquiry (the “Board”), in which the Board found that the benefit plan administrator’s decision to deny coverage for a plan member’s medical marijuana was discrimination on the basis of disability in violation of the Human Right Act (Nova Scotia)(the “Act”).
-In this blog post, we review the decision and its potential implications.
+In this blog post, we review this decision and its potential implications as part of the broader discussion surrounding medical marijuana and benefit plan coverage.

 Mr. Skinner was an elevator mechanic who was injured while working.
 As a result of his accident, he developed both a physical and mental disability.
 For almost two years after his accident, Mr. Skinner was treated with narcotic and non-narcotic pain medication, as well as anti-depressants.
 After the more conventional drugs he had been taking proved ineffective, he began taking medical marijuana.